Altinn/altinn-studio-docs/content/app/design/prototype/_index.en.md

 **With Altinn's Prototype-Kit for Figma you can:**

-- Look how Altinn-forms look like and are experienced by the user
+- See what Altinn-forms look like and how they are experienced by the user
 - Familiarize yourself with design elements in Altinn 3
 - Define Flow and content within your form
 - Create clickable scetch that can be tested by user